FindYourSpirit/.github/README.md

 # .github

-Default Community Health Files for the Rante organization on GitHub
+Default Community Health Files for the Find Your Spirit (FYS) organization on GitHub